sibizwolle/fix-title/README.md

-# Fix PR titles
+# Update PR

-This action fixes titles of Pull Requests, by performing a few actions:
+This action updates Pull Requests, by performing a few actions:

  - Determine project from branch name (`proj-22`, `feature/proj-22`, `feature/proj-22-steve` and alike)
  - Remove any duplicate occurances of the project code from the title
  - Remove prefixes like `Feature/` auto-created by GitHub sometimes
  - Convert title to Title Case (`My pull request` → `My Pull Request`)
  - Prefix the project code in brackets (`[PROJ-22]`)

-If the only changes are casing, no changes are made.
+ - If a label exists with the prefix, it adds the label to the PR.

 ## Installation